 There are many HVAC systems which have been evaluated by inspectors or HVAC technicians and a recommendation made to repair or replace the duct work because it leaks air and doesn’t have airtight integrity.
 I myself have made these recommendations.
 I returned six months to a year later to find the recommendation was never followed.
 Sometimes I hear the people complain about their high energy bills.
 What I can do to make the system more efficient.

 The people who do not listen to the recommendations could pay for new duct work with the money they save in energy costs throughout the year.
 Instead, they choose to pay this money to the power companies for wasted finite energy.
-Energy is not cheap nor is it getting any cheaper and it is ever more important to maintain or systems which consume energy and in HVAC this is our air conditioners and heating systems.
+Energy is not cheap nor is it getting any cheaper and it is even more important to maintain or systems which consume energy and in HVAC this is our air conditioners and heating systems.

 I wrote a very good article on leaky ductwork and would be remiss for not steering you to that article for a final say on ductwork.
 Of course, I don’t believe there is a final say on ductwork as I am constantly updating the site to bring you good information about your HVAC systems so that you stay informed and knowledgeable about your systems.

 The Mechanical Code and HVAC DuctWork